Who we are

 - To delete your data at the end of a relevant pilot;

-- To strip out all and any information that identifies you before using anonymised data on an analytics platform like IBM Watson.
+- To strip out all and any information that identifies you before using anonymised data for analytics purposes.

 If we process any special categories of information i.e. information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, processing of genetic or biometric data for the purpose of uniquely identifying individuals, health data, or data concerning your sex life or sexual orientation, we must have a further lawful basis for the processing.
 We assert that the further lawful basis for processing such special categories of information, in the event you have shared it with us, is as follows: